-Jeremy Paxman with the Dispatch behind him with the iron 'knees' visible
+The Dispatch in Fortrose Harbour with the crew 'bending on' sails.
+Just visible to the left is the bowsprit of another vessel - probably the Annie.
+The long spar below the fore lower topsail is clearly visible and from the spacing between the spars you can see that the fore-lower was a comparatively shallow sail (ie short in the leeches). &lt;sup>6 Lloyd's Register of Shipping via plimsollshipdata.org 1919 saw the Dispatch leave Scotland and pass into the hands of Welsh owner WA Jenkins who retained her original Inverness registry while employing her to transport Swansea coal.
+The 1930s saw her shrug off two major collisions and live through a hurricane in open sea without supplies for some five weeks.
+In 1935 she was de-rigged and converted in to a towed barge (the Lloyd's Register for 1935 is stamped' now a lighter') known as the New Dispatch.
+Incredibly she continued in service until 1958 - some 70 years after she was built - before being finally beached in 1961 at Purton on the Severn Foreshore (with other hulks to stabilise the shore line) where her bones still remain.
 The Young Fox was another vessel which visited Fortrose and the McLeman family had an interest in her too (she was an Avoch ketch under Captain MacIntosh).
 She was still working as a sailing boat in the 1920s.
 On a voyage to Northumberland for coal George MacFarlane who lived on the Shore (cottage now called Fuchsia) was co-opted as crew.
-George MacFarlane features too in parts 5 & 6 of the harbour story.
+George MacFarlane features too in parts 6 & 7 of the harbour story.
 He was a qualified marine engineer who at a later point became the Harbour Master and the janitor for Fortrose Academy.
 George was not needed on the last part of the Young Fox's return voyage and found his own way home from Burghead by train - fortunately for him as the Young Fox was lost with all hands on 6 December 1928 - her wreck is believed to have been found off Tarbat Ness in 43 metres of water in 2008.
+OTHER VESSELS While not really a 'fishing harbour' although there is plenty of photographic evidence of small open fishing boats beached East and West of the harbour and of posts on the mole (East wall) used to dry nets, the harbour was occasionally used by larger fishing boats as shown in this photo of around 1919.